finite-element/finite-element-course/doc/source/implementation.rst

 ----------------------------

-Fourth year and masters students must also complete the mastery exercise, which will be issued half way through the term.
-This will be worth 20% of the implementation exercise marks and will be marked on the same scheme as above.
+Fourth year and masters students must also complete the mastery exercise, which is :numref:`mixed` This will be worth 20% of the implementation exercise marks and will be marked on the same scheme as above.